 There are many reasons wedding businesses only get limited inquiries from their websites.
-Based on my experience, here are the 7 of the biggest reasons why.
+Based on my experience, here are 7 common “inquiry killers.”

 (1) No traffic, weak traffic, or poor quality traffic.